lblod/lpdc-management-service/src/core/port/driven/persistence/README.md

 # PERSISTENCE

-- Contains repository interface + any relevant classes fot this
+- Contains repository interface + any relevant classes for this